rust-lang/rfcs/text/0000-undo-universal-impl-trait.md

 fn add_self(x: impl Add<Output = impl Copy> + Copy)
 ```

-You can see the duplication here and the overwhelming confusion that both the `impl Trait` will
+You can see the duplication here and the fact that both the `impl Trait` will resolve to the same
-resolve to the same type, even though they don’t have the same contract, which is impossible to
+type, even though they don’t have the same contract, which is impossible to guess from the interface
-guess from the interface while it could.
-This is legal because we only talk about two contracts here
+while it could.
+This is legal because we only talk about two contracts here and the function will
-and the function will pick a type at the union (it must be `Add + Copy` and `Copy`) but you also
+pick a type at the union (it must be `Add + Copy` and `Copy`) but you also have that weird `Output`
-have that weird `Output` contract as well.
+contract as well.

 Even weirder: